choyiny/cscc09.com/content/outline.md

 # Learning Outcomes
 Upon successful completion of this course, students will be able to:

-1. Describe the components of a web application
-2. Explain the basic architecture of a web server
-3. Compare different frameworks from a software architecture point of view, highlighting similarities and differences
-4. Write and debug programs that manipulate the DOM
+1. Write and debug javascript applications that manipulate the DOM
+2. Build a web application using a reactive frontend framework
-5. Use browser developer tools to analyze and debug a frontend web application
+3. Use browser developer tools to analyse a debug a frontend web application
+4. Apply design patterns and principles to web applications
+5. Compare different frameworks from a software architecture point of view, highlighting similarities and differences
-6. Describe and use multiple models for communication between a web server and client
+6. Explain and use multiple models for communication between a web server and client
-7. Build a web application using a variety of JavaScript libraries and frameworks

 # Prerequisites
-No assumptions are made about prior exposure to web development.
-Students should be comfortable with programming, learning new programming languages and frameworks on their own.
+Students should be comfortable with working in a unix-style environment from CSCB09, and have a good understanding of relational databases in CSCC43.
+No assumptions are made about your web dev background; all the required concepts will be introduced as needed in the course.
+However, students must be prepared to learn new technologies and frameworks in a short amount of time.

 For specific prerequisite requirements see the [UTSC Registrar](https://utsc.calendar.utoronto.ca/course/cscc09h3).